Blog » Latest Articles

 The Essential Choice: Interface Managed by You, or Managed by Iris

-Generally, there are two broad approaches to user experiences using the Iris identity protection platform: you can manage it, or Iris can manage it for you.
+Generally, there are two broad approaches to user experiences using the Iris identity protection platform: you can integrate features into a product you manage, or you can redirect customers to a delivery method Iris manages.

-Are you hoping to offer your identity and cyber protection services within a digital experience that you control – such as your web product, online customer account, or installable app?
+Do you wish to offer your identity and cyber protection features within a digital experience that you control – such as your web product, online customer account, or mobile/web app?

 If so, the Iris API Suite and SDK may be the best experience option to meet your needs.